 I’m sure we’ve all had that boss who somehow finds the nitpickiest of things to nitpick.
 It’s annoying as hell, and you get mad because it feels like they don’t trust you.
 That they don’t respect your skills enough to leave you alone to complete your task.

 Build a culture of trust and respect by listening to each other, really learning how to value their opinion if it’s different from yours, and respect each other’s contributions to the team.
 It’s a two-way street, you can’t get if you don’t give.

 Make no mistake about it, diversity breeds success.
-Don’t make the the mistake of creating a team that looks just like you.
-Talent is talent, but you’ll usually need to consciously seek out people who are different than you to make sure your team is well-rounded.
+Don’t make the mistake of creating a team that looks just like you.
+Talent is talent, but you’ll usually need to consciously seek out people who are different from you to make sure your team is well-rounded.

 According to this study by the Journal of Business Strategy, there are three major ways in which cofounders can differ from each other: opinion, expertise, and power.
 The study concludes that winning teams are moderate in diversity of opinion, high in diversity of expertise, and low in diversity of power.

 This means the perfect founding team consists of people willing to challenge and push each other, are not carbon-copies of each other in terms of skills and experience, and all are treated equally.